Could the origins of the Grand Canyon lie in an enormous flood?

-Other researchers who have carefully reanalyzed the sediments have also found the lake was not there as long as previously thought, said Richard Young, a geology professor at the State University of New York in Geneseo.
-"There's no way the lake could have been there for 20 (million) or 10 million years," he told OurAmazingPlanet.
+Other researchers who have carefully re-analyzed the sediments have also found the lake was not there as long as previously thought, said Richard Young, a geology professor at the State University of New York in Geneseo.
+"There's no way the lake could have been there for 20 [million] or 10 million years," he told OurAmazingPlanet.

-Plus, there's the problem of the Kaibab uplift, a pinch in the Colorado Plateau where the rocks swell up because of underground folding.
+Plus, there's the problem of the Kaibab uplift, a pinch in the Colorado Plateau where the rocks swell up due to underground folding.
 Sitting near the head of the Grand Canyon, the Kaibab uplift is a 650-foot (250-meter) barrier that any prehistoric lake or river must have carved through before dropping down into the future gorge.
 The preserved lake beds show water levels were never high enough to cross the uplift, Dickinson said.

 Whence the Colorado River?